vfuga/ConfigDict/README.md

 - One of the most sufficient ideas is having tree based structue and access to any parameter using a string with dots as a key.
 Easy access to parameter in IDE using "intellisense".This should allow easily extract/save any related group of parameters

 - The second idea is the abitity to unroll the tree structue into one dimentional array.
-This should allow easily access and change values of any the node in a tree just using key/value syntax as well as making a dictionary of all nodes.
+This should allow easy access and change values of any node in a tree just using key/value syntax as well as making a dictionary of all nodes.

 - The __repr__() method should reflect the actuall tree-based structure of the config container